-The closing and merging minority primary schools are another in the part of education.
-There are around 350 primary Minority schools and at the beginning of the 1970'ies, the number of the students was around 16 thousands and today it has fallen to 8 thousands, it has fallen almost 50%.
-According to a new legislation put in effect in 2011 primary schools are closing down or merging every year with an excuse that the primary schools have a lack of students.
+The closing and merging minority primary schools are another problem in education.
+According to a new legislation put in effect in 2011, primary schools are closing down or merging every year with an excuse that the primary schools have a lack of students.
 However, there is a paradox that the same legislation does not concern the Greek primary schools.

-Another sad point is that there are only two minority high schools in Komotini (Gümülcine) and Xanthi (İskeçe) which contain about 1400 students.
+Another sad point is that there are only two minority high schools in Komotini (Gümülcine) and Xanthi (İskeçe) and they have about 1200 students.
 It is obvious that only two minority high schools are insufficient for students who live in a 150.000 populated society.
 The promise of the Prime Minister Alexis Tsipras on solving this problem ended with a disappointment as there were only opened 3 more classrooms in the Minority High School of Xanthi.

 One of the most important issues is the lack of qualified teachers.
-Before 2002 it there was teachers assigned by Turkey according to an agreement which was also valid for the Greek Minority in Istanbul.
+Before 2002, there were teachers assigned by Turkey according to an agreement which was also valid for the Greek Minority in Istanbul.
 After that time on, assigning teachers by Turkey was forbidden.